 In July 2007, the Company divested 80.1% of its interest in its then wholly owned manufacturing subsidiary in Malaysia ("ex-subsidiary").
 Prior to divestment date, the Company had made loans to the ex-subsidiary for the purchase of properties, construction of factory and working capital purposes amounting to approximately US\$36,900,000 (Malaysia Ringgit ("RM") 130 million).
-Under the terms of the divestment agreement, this amount would be repaid in various instalments up to 1 June 2011 of which US\$24,100,000 (RM85 million) had been repaid to date.
-Of the outstanding balance of US\$12,762,000 (RM45 million), US\$4,254,000 (RM15 million) was due on 1 June 2009, US\$4,254,000 (RM15 million) was due on 1 June 2011.
-The ex-subsidiary had failed to repay these amounts as at 30 June 2011.
+Under the terms of the divestment agreement, this amount would be repaid in various instalments up to 1 June 2011, of which US\$24,100,000 (RM85 million) had been repaid to date.
+The balance amount remained outstanding as at 30 June 2012.
 Subsequent to the financial year ended 30 June 2009, the Company was informed that the ex-subsidiary had decided to end all manufacturing business with the Company in view of the ex-subsidiary's unfavourable business and financial situation.